Nepal

 Audit Oversight Arrangements

 There are no independent audit oversight arrangements in Nepal.
-Auditors are regulated by the Institute of Chartered Accountants of Nepal (ICAN) under the Nepal Chartered Accountants Act 1997, as amended in 2004.
+As described in the Regulation section, auditors are regulated by the Institute of Chartered Accountants of Nepal (ICAN) under the Nepal Chartered Accountants Act 1997, as amended in 2004.

 -